pnp/sp-dev-solutions/solutions/LeadsLOBSolution/README.md

 2. Navigate to the site where you want to install the solution - it's using tenant-scoped deployment, so web part is automatically exposed in the web part picker just by adding it to the app catalog.

 3. Move to Microsoft Teams and either upload the LeadsManagement.zip file from the Teams folder to app catalog of a specific Team or to the tenant level app catalog for Microsoft Teams.

-> Notice that you will need to enable side loading if you want to upload solution specifically to one team.
+> Notice that you will need to enable side loading if you want to upload solution specifically to one team or to the Microsoft Team tenant app catalog.
 See following tutorial for additional details: [Building Microsoft Teams tab using SharePoint Framework - Tutorial](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/using-web-part-as-ms-teams-tab).

 ## Configuration